castle made of ... junk?

 GLENDORA - Students from an elementary school took the first public tour

-on Monday of Rubel Pharm and Castle, an eclectic mix of rock buildings, discarded
+on Monday of Rubel Castle, an eclectic mix of rock buildings, discarded

 items and a renovated citrus packing house.